Ivovis/didit-reddit-upvote-example/README.md

 - [ ] User following
 - [ ] User feed (posts from users you follow)
 - [ ] User flair

+🎯 Please mention the requirements you met and which goals you achieved for this assignment.

+Deployed